AbhilashG97/Spring-Melon/Intermediate/README.md

 :warning: Nested API values can be suppressed by making use of the appropriate ```JPA``` annotation.

+### Adding methods to the Repository

+In order to get a certain set of values from the database we can write methods following a certain naming conventions.
+More information can be found [here](https://docs.spring.io/spring-data/data-commons/docs/1.6.1.RELEASE/reference/html/repositories.html).

+## Spring Boot Project with an external database

+Here are a few points to keep in mind -

+1. Add the appropriate dependency for the Database (Database connectors)
+1. Specify the database configuration in the ```application.properties``` file.

+The rest is quite similar to the projects mentioned above.

+Have a look at [this project](https://github.com/AbhilashG97/Spring-Melon/tree/master/Intermediate/Fruit-Dessert-Postgres-API) for more information on how to work with external databases in Spring Boot.

 ## Packaging and running a Spring Boot application

 Packaging and running a Spring Boot application is quite simple and it can be achieved by executing the following ```maven``` command -